openactive/developer-documentation/data-model/types/eventseries.md

 # EventSeries

-This type is derived from [https://pending.schema.org/EventSeries](https://pending.schema.org/EventSeries).
+This type is derived from [https://pending.schema.org/EventSeries](https://pending.schema.org/EventSeries), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**